Late hatch loss

 The final-stage review, when the shell can show whether the problem was timing, position, moisture, air, or a broader flock issue.

-Late embryo death means the chick developed for much of incubation but did not complete hatch.
+Late embryo death (dead-in-shell after Day 18) means the chick developed for much of incubation but did not complete hatch.
 Review temperature pattern, ventilation, turning stop date, humidity and air-cell history, egg handling, and whether the losses affected one egg or the whole batch.
+Perform a breakout analysis to identify positioning or fluid issues.

 What matters most